Osmussaar

 Osmussaar (Odensholm, Odinsholm) is an Estonian island situated in the mouth of the Gulf of Finland in the Baltic Sea, 7.5 km off the Estonian mainland.
 Administratively the island is part of Lääne-Nigula Parish in Lääne County.
 Its area is 4.8 km2.

 Before the Soviet Union occupied Estonia during World War II, around 130 people, mainly Estonian Swedes, lived on the island.
 The continuous settlement of Swedes on Osmussaar had dated back for centuries.
 Currently Osmussaar has only two permanent inhabitants and the island is a nature reserve.
-Administratively whole Osmussaar belongs to the village Osmussaare.
+Administratively, the entire island of Osmussaar belongs to the village Osmussaare.

 Name

 The island's Swedish name Odensholm (or Odinsholm) derives from the Vikings' chief god, Odin, who, according to a legend, is buried on the island.
 The origin of the Estonian name Osmussaar is not clear.